virgesmith/pico-crypto-key/README.md

 ## Using the device

-The device is pin protected (default is the word 'pico')
+The device is pin protected (the default is 'pico', see )

 The `CryptoKey` class provides the python interface and is context-managed to help ensure the device gets properly opened and closed.
 The correct pin must be provided to activate it.